tscizzle/graphpy/docs/library.rst

     - *property* **num_edges**
         - Number of edges this graph has
     - *property* **average_degree**
-        - Average number of neighbors each vertex in this graph has
+        - Average degree each vertex in this graph has
     - *property* **is_connected**
         - Whether or not there exists a path between every pair of vertices this graph has
     - *method* **__getitem__** (*v_name*)